Noeska/illegiblesemantics/projects/proj-2.md

 <a name="djent"></a>
 #### Djent
 Djent.
 I know it's a spin-off from Progressive Metal; but what is it, really?
 Literally no one knows.
 But you know what it is when you hear it. (*The drumming starts off slow, then accelerates in bursts.* Padummm dum dum doom! padummm dum dum doom! *Shortly after, the singer's whiny vocals kick in ...*) And unless you're a Metal Hipster, you probably won't like it.
 Indeed, it is one of two genres that attracts a high proportion of Hipsters.
 You probably never heard of the other one.
-You haven't -- they're so underground, they're not even "indie."
+You haven't -- it's so underground, it's not even "indie."

 <!-- And unless you spent *both* your work and your free time behind a computer screen, you probably won't like it.
 Indeed, it is one of two genres that attracts a high proportion of researchers and students in computer science -- the other being Tolkien-themed Power Metal. -->